Keasbey Memorial Scholarship

 • Unofficial transcript

-Letters of recommendation are accepted (and will be an asset to your application if it is a competitive field) but are not required at the campus deadline, given how early the deadline is compared to the national deadline.
+Letters of recommendation are accepted (and will be an asset to your application we have a competitive field at Wesleyan that year) but are not required at the campus deadline, given how early the deadline is compared to the national deadline.
+If you can reach out to your recommenders 4-8 weeks before the deadline (by mid-July at the latest), it is suggested to include letters of recommendation.
+If you start your application later than mid-July, seeking letters may not the best choice.

 How to Apply